 What causes anosmia?

 - brain tumours

-- chronic sinusitis
+- hay fever (allergic rhinitis) or chronic sinusitis

-How anosmia affects you
+How is anosmia diagnosed?

 Treatment depends on why you lost your sense of smell.
 It can involve: